Carol Fukunaga

 Carol A. Fukunaga (born December 12, 1947) is an American lawyer and politician.
-She is a member of the Hawaii State Senate from the 11th District and has served in various elected offices since 1978.
+Fukunaga is a member of the Hawaii State Senate from the 11th District and has served in various elected offices since 1978.

 Early life and education

 Born in Honolulu, Hawaii, Fukunaga received her bachelor's degree from the University of Hawaiʻi at Mānoa and her Juris Doctor degree from the William S. Richardson School of Law.

 Career

-She practiced law in Honolulu.
+Fukunaga practiced law in Honolulu.
 Fukunaga served in the Hawaii Constitutional Convention of 1978.
 She then served in the Hawaii House of Representatives from 1978 to 1982 and from 1986 to 1992 and was a Democrat.
 From 1982 to 1986, Fukunaga served as the executive officer for the Lieutenant Governor of Hawaii.
 Fukunaga served in the Hawaii Senate from 1992 to 2012.
 From 2012 to 2022, Fukunaga served on the Honolulu City Council.
+She returned to the Hawaii Senate in 2022.